openstack/kolla/README.rst

   direct messaging back end for communication between services.
 - `RabbitMQ <https://www.rabbitmq.com/>`__ as a broker messaging back end for communication between services.
+- `Redis Sentinel <https://redis.io/topics/sentinel>`__ provides high availability for redis along with collateral tasks such as monitoring, notification and acts as configuration provider for clients.
+- `Sensu <https://sensu.io/>`__ workflow automation for monitoring.
 - `Telegraf <https://www.docs.influxdata.com/telegraf/>`__ as a plugin-driven server agent for collecting & reporting metrics.
 - `ZooKeeper <https://zookeeper.apache.org/>`__ as a centralized service for maintaining